132nd-vWing/OPEH-Brief/README.md

 THE OBJECTIVES OF OPERATION "EASTERN HAMMER" ARE AS FOLLOWS:

-1) Contain enemy offensive efforts while minimizing teritorrial losses and maintaining security to Israeli population centers and strategic infrastructures and facilities.<br>
+1) Contain enemy offensive efforts while minimizing territorial losses and maintaining security to Israeli population centers and strategic infrastructures and facilities.<br>
-2) Ensuring safety of UN forces in the conflict area (Defending position or enabling safe withrawl as conditions dictate)<br>
+2) Ensuring safety of UN forces in the conflict area (Defending position or enabling safe withdrawal as conditions dictate)<br>
 3) Launch offensive efforts by air and/or land and/or sea aimed at disrupting enemy maneuvers and combat effectiveness.
 Offensive efforts are limited only to improve tactical situation in the battlefield for the duration of the conflict.<br>

 ## SITUATION - PERIPHERALS